UBV photometric system: Wavelengths and filters

 The filters are selected so that the mean wavelengths of response functions (at which magnitudes are measured to mean precision) are 364 nm for U, 442 nm for B, 540 nm for V. Zero-points were calibrated in the B−V (B minus V) and U−B (U minus B) color indices selecting such A0 main sequence stars which are not affected by interstellar reddening.
-These stars correspond with a mean effective temperature (T_{eff} (K)) of between 9727 and 9790 Kelvin, the latter being stars with class A0 (Note: 0 to 9 denotes temperature with 0 being the hottest)V (V meaning five) (Note: I to VII denotes the size of the star, and is found by calculating inherent luminosity; this is the Yerkes spectral classification.
-V corresponds to stars on the main sequence.).
+These stars correspond with a mean effective temperature (T_{eff} (K)) of between 9727 and 9790 Kelvin, the latter being stars with class A0V.

 The following table shows the characteristics of each of the filters used (represented colors are only approximate):